Calebh101/Calebh101/README.md

 ## Calebh101

-What I currently know:

-- Flutter: some experience, learning
-- JavaScript (and TypeScript): a bit of frontend and Node.js
-- Website: Some HTML and CSS
-- A bit of Python
-- A bit of Java
-- A bit of C++
-- A bit of C#

 ## Accomplishments

 - Created the repository [dexcom](https://github.com/Calebh101/dexcom), an ongoing project to document and create packages for the Dexcom Share API.
 I have provided full documentation in that repository, including what it is, how it works, and other things.
 I have also published a package on [pub.dev](https://pub.dev) named [dexcom](https://pub.dev/packages/dexcom) that allows easy usage of the Dexcom Share API.